-The Princeton Area Community Foundation is launching its second phase of COVID-19 Relief & Recovery Fund grantmaking to continue to support the immediate needs of the community and to provide funding to help make nonprofits stronger.
+The Princeton Area Community Foundation is finalizing its second phase of COVID-19 Relief & Recovery Fund grantmaking to continue to support the immediate needs of the community and to provide funding to help make nonprofits stronger.

 The COVID-19 Fund received generous support from the late Betty Wold Johnson, George H. and Estelle M. Sands Foundation, Robert Wood Johnson Foundation, the Bunbury Fund, The Burke Foundation, Princeton University, Geraldine R. Dodge Foundation, Fund for Women and Girls, NJM Insurance Group, Horizon Foundation for New Jersey, Janssen, Billtrust, Bristol Myers Squibb Foundation, Princeton Regional Chamber of Commerce Foundation, Szaferman Lakind, Glenmede, Bryn Mawr Trust, Investors Foundation, and more than 300 individual donors.